 I’ve also recently tested out this Eurohike Buckingham 6 Elite tent from Millets.
 It’s a lovely big family tent that’s easy to put up.
 We timed it and our first try only took 20 minutes!
 Check out my family camping product guide.

 Disclosure: Thanks to Millets for providing me with products to review for this post.
 All opinions are my own.
-Thanks for supporting the brands that make it possible for me to write Veggie Desserts.
+Thanks for supporting the brands that make it possible for me to write Veggie Desserts and be a UK Food Blogger.